 Rosacea grade 2

-The inflammation is now clearly coming to the fore.
-Bubbles and nodules form on the skin.
+Inflammation is now clearly in the foreground.
+Blisters and nodules form on the skin.
 Lymphedema is also not uncommon.
 They appear as swellings on the face, because there is a lot of lymph running there.

 Rosacea grade 3

 The more the inflammation spreads, the more noticeable the swelling becomes.
 The connective tissue and the sebaceous glands enlarge.
 Bulbous growths sometimes appear on the nose.
 Men are particularly affected by this.
 And don't panic, it's that bad for very few people.

 Some people may be more prone to developing rosacea, but the actual cause of rosacea is still unclear.
 However, that doesn't mean that you don't know anything about the triggers for relapses.
 So there are some known factors that favor a rosacea outbreak .
 Often several of them play together.

 This includes the usual suspects in skin diseases: UV radiation, stress , diet, body toxins such as alcohol, environmental factors such as pollen count or exhaust fumes, but also cosmetics and medicines.
 An important step in getting the disease under control in the long term is to understand your specific flare-up triggers.
 Knowledge is power , that's the philosophy of FIVE.
 And a diary helps with that.